Paula A. Grissom-Broughton, DMA

 Faculty Member Since 2008

-Grissom-Broughton's background in music education extends beyond the college classroom.
-She has several years of teaching experience as a music specialist and choral instructor for both Atlanta Public Schools and Fulton County Schools.
-During her time as a music specialist for Fulton County Schools, she also created, developed and taught various music courses for After-School Development Programs throughout the district.
+Dr. Grissom-Broughton’s contributions to music education extend well beyond the college campus.
+She has served as a music specialist and choral instructor for Atlanta Public Schools and Fulton County Schools, where she also designed and taught innovative music courses for After-School Development Programs throughout the district.
+Whether on stage, in the classroom, or in community settings, she continues to inspire through her artistry, scholarship, and commitment to cultivating spaces where music affirms identity and empowers lives.

 Paula A. Grissom-Broughton Curriculum Vitae